kubernetes/community/contributors/design-proposals/statefulset-update.md

 1. The controller will set the `.Status.Replicas` to the current number of created Pods.
-1. The controller will set the `.Status.ReadyReplicas` to the current number of Pods that have a Status of Running and a ReadyCondition.
+1. The controller will set the `.Status.ReadyReplicas` to the current number of Pods that have a Ready Condition.
-1. The controller will set the `.Status.TemplateGeneration` and `.Status.TargetTemplateGeneration`
+1. The controller will set the `.Status.CurrentTemplateGeneration` and `.Status.UpdatedTemplateGeneration`
 in accordance with [maintaining its revision history](#history-maintenance) and the status of any [complete updates](#update-completion).
 1. The controller will set the `.Status.CurrentReplicas` to the number of